 2. Create a feature flag

-To create a future flag, simply click the “New Feature Toggle” button and fill out the form that appears.
+To create a future flag, simply click the “new feature flag” button and fill out the form that appears.

 3. Add a strategy